 Background on the Generations Film Workshop

 Within the LGBT community, and society at-large, at-risk youth and elders are often marginalized, overlooked and denied access to technology and full participation in the arts.
 LGBT youth are especially susceptible to negative stereotypes and homophobic portrayals of queer life in the media.
 Teens and young adults face a variety of challenges and often lack the skills and/or resources to access technology and express themselves through art.
 While LGBT elders are the trailblazers and founders of the LGBT community, this group is frequently excluded from the central circle of LGBT activities.
 This exclusion can be attributed, in part, to stereotypes and misconceptions about elders’ ability, interest and proficiency with current culture and technologies.
 Access to, and proficiency with, new technologies is an important component to full participation and connection to the community at-large.
-Frameline hopes to bring greater access to our youth and elders through the Generations Film Workshop.
+Frameline and TILT hope to bring greater access to our youth and elders through the Generations Film Workshop.

 This program has been made possible through the generous support of the Walter and Elise Haas Fund.